Frequently Asked Questions About Camp

 Cub Creek will provide all necessary field study, laboratory, and activity equipment.
 There are no additional fees for activity supplies.
-A list of suggested personal items for each camper to bring is under the Parent Essentials drop-down link in the packing list.
+A list of suggested personal items for each camper to bring is in the packing list located under the Parent Essentials drop-down link.

 What type of meals are offered?

 Meals are home cooked and delicious.
 Campers sit among the friends from their cabin and can enjoy as much as they like.
 Breakfasts offer a variety of cereals, fruit, juice, milk, yogurt, and a hot entrée.
 Lunch is usually lighter with sandwiches (both hot and cold), fruit, chips, and drinks.
 For breakfast and lunch, campers choose and often prepare part of their own meal.
 Dinner is everyone's favorite with meals including fried chicken, lasagna, pizza, BBQ, and hamburgers cooked on the grill.